tcatm/knx2influx/README.md

 `host` and `database` describe the connection to InfluxDB.

+Optional parameter `token` can be set to an InfluxDB authentication token for use with token-based authorization.

 `gas` is a list of objects and describes, which group addresses should be monitored and what type the data has.
 The syntax is:

 ```json